musayounus/musayounus/README.md

 - 👋 Hi, I’m @musayounus
-- 👀 I’m interested in all kinds of tech, especially in cybersecurity and cloud
+- 👀 I’m interested in all kinds of tech, especially in Cybersecurity and Cloud
-- 🌱 I’m currently learning Cyber Security
+- 🌱 I’m currently learning Cybersecurity
 - 📫 How to reach me: musayounus95@gmail.com
 - ⚡ Fun fact: I like weightlifting